libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 spriteBatch.end();
 ```

 So, let's do that.
 The coordinates we provide determine where the bucket will be drawn on the screen.
 The coordinates begin in the bottom left and grow to the right and up.
 Our game world is described in imaginary units best defined as meters.
 For reference our bucket is 100 pixels wide and 100 pixels tall.
 For simplicity, we will decide that 100 pixels will equal 1 meter, making our bucket 1x1 meters.
 This ratio of pixels per meter can be anything you want, but make sure whatever you choose is a simple value that makes sense in your game world.
-Your game logic should really know nothing about pixels:
+This is typically the size of your tiles or the height of the player character.
+Your game logic should really know nothing about pixels.

+Add the line to draw the bucket:

 ```java
 public void render() {